 AdCare Rhode Island is a 59-bed inpatient alcohol and drug treatment center with a mission of providing transformational recovery experiences to individuals struggling with substance dependence.

-The state-of-the-art facility is nestled on 30-acres of peaceful New England woodland in historic North Kingstown.
-The campus is located close to pristine beaches and recreational areas for outdoor, therapeutic opportunities.
-The building is outfitted with semi-private rooms with private baths, fitness center, basketball courts, and many other amenities.
+The state-of-the-art facility is nestled on 30 acres of peaceful New England woodland in historic North Kingstown.
+The campus is conveniently located just minutes away from both the airport and downtown Providence.
+AdCare RI is also located close to pristine beaches and recreational areas for outdoor, therapeutic opportunities.
+The newly renovated facility is outfitted with semi-private rooms with private baths, fitness center, basketball courts, and many other amenities.

 Are you covered for treatment?